StevenLambion/ui-listView/README.md

 ![travis CI status](https://travis-ci.org/StevenLambion/ui-listView.svg?branch=master)

 ## ui-ListView
-An efficient, dynamic list view for angular applications.
+An Angular directive for an efficient, dynamically changing list.
 It's able to handle data sets with thousands of items while providing a similar interface to ng-repeat.
-Unlike other variations, row heights are based on the row content, and the list view dynamicly updates to accomodate changes.
+Unlike other variations, row heights are based on the row content, and the list view dynamically updates to accommodate changes.

 This is an initial release.
 More features and testing are in the works.